Dharahara: 2015 earthquake

 In February 2016, the government decided to rebuild the tower, and Prime Minister KP Sharma Oli and his cabinet ministers contributed one month's salary to the rebuilding.
 A fund called "I will construct Dharahara" was also established to collect money for the reconstruction.
-According to Sushil Gyawali, chief executive of the National Reconstruction Agency, the new tower will be earthquake-resistant.
+According to Sushil Gyawali, chief executive of the National Reconstruction Agency, the new tower would be earthquake-resistant.
 The foundation stone of the new tower was laid down on 27 December 2018.

 Reconstruction and inauguration

 The original one, built by the first prime minister of Nepal Bhimsen Thapa, was destroyed in the 1934 earthquake.
-Rana Prime minister Juddha Sumsher Rana reconstructed it which was destroyed by the April 2015 earthquake.
-Under the coordination of the National Reconstruction Authority, the Reconstruction of the monument took place.
+Rana Prime minister Juddha Sumsher Rana constructed the second which was destroyed in the April 2015 earthquake.
+The reconstruction of the monument took place under the coordination of the National Reconstruction Authority.

-The inauguration ceremony was organized on the eve of the sixth memorial day of the Gorkha earthquake which occurred on April 25, 2015.
-Reconstruction of the tower had begun in October 2018.
-Prime Minister KP Sharma Oli inaugurated the historical Bhimsensthmbha (Dharahara) on April 24, 2021, in Sundhara, Kathmandu.
+Reconstruction of the tower began in October 2018.
+The inauguration ceremony was organized for the eve of the sixth anniversary of the Gorkha earthquake.
+Prime Minister KP Sharma Oli inaugurated the historical Dharahara (Bhimsen Stambha/ Dharahara) on 24 April 2021, in Sundhara, Kathmandu.

+Despite the inauguration ceremony, construction work on the tower continued with the full opening in September 2024.